Lovor01/makeiteasy-slider/readme.txt

 - 🥉 **Flexible Configuration**: Use Swiper’s full range of features by modifying the JSON configuration.
 - 🌟 **Developer-Friendly**: The source code is fully available, making it easy to customize with hooks.

-Modern solution, utilising script modules, a [new feature in Wp 6.5](https://make.wordpress.org/core/2024/03/04/script-modules-in-6-5/), to avoid bloating site.
+Modern solution, utilizing script modules, a [new feature in Wp 6.5](https://make.wordpress.org/core/2024/03/04/script-modules-in-6-5/), to avoid bloating site.

-= JSON configuration howto =
+= JSON configuration how to =

 Head to Swiper docs, to [Parameters](https://swiperjs.com/swiper-api#parameters) to find parameter you need and full parameters configuration is for many parameters available further below on page, in [Modules](https://swiperjs.com/swiper-api#modules)